ethereum/c-kzg-4844/bindings/nim/README.md

 nimble test
 ```

-## How to use this bindings in your project
+## How to use these bindings in your project

 Install via nimble: